mlibrary/about-ebc/src/content/accessibility.md

 templateKey: accessibility-page
 title: Accessibility
 ---
-*Last updated: January 30, 2026*
+*Last updated: February 17, 2026*

 <p class="lead">We make every reasonable effort to ensure our ebooks are available to all readers, especially those with disabilities, allocating significant time and resources towards ensuring readers have equal access.
-This commitment is firmly in line with our mission statement and <a href="https://spg.umich.edu/policy/601.20">University of Michigan accessibility policies and guidelines</a>.</p>
+This commitment is firmly in line with our mission statement and <a href="https://spg.umich.edu/policy/601.20">University of Michigan accessibility policies and guidelines</a>.
+Beyond U-M Press itself, our commitment applies also to University of Michigan center and research museum publications included in our ebook collection.</p>

 ## Accessible File Requests